AdobeDocs/experience-manager-65.en/help/assets/launch.md

 The end user's activity results in the following two tracking calls being made to Adobe Analytics:

 * The first call occurs because **[!UICONTROL TrackPan]** Rule is triggered when the user pans in *viewer1*.
-That call sends 50% as a value of **[!UICONTROL ZoomScale]** Data Element because the Data Element will know that the Rule is triggered by *viewer1* and fetch the corresponding scale value;
+That call sends 50% as a value of **[!UICONTROL ZoomScale]** Data Element because the Data Element knows that the Rule is triggered by *viewer1* and fetches the corresponding scale value;
 * The second call occurs because **[!UICONTROL TrackKey]** Rule is triggered when the user pressed a key on the keyboard.
 That call sends 25% as a value of **[!UICONTROL ZoomScale]** Data Element because the Rule was not triggered by the viewer.
 As such, the Data Element returns the most up-to-date value.

 The sample set up above also affects the life span of the Data Element value.
-The value of the Data Element managed by the Dynamic Media Viewer is stored in Experience Platform Launch library code even after the viewer itself is disposed on the web page.
-This means that if there is a Rule that is triggered by a non-Dynamic Media Viewer extension and references such Data Element, the Data Element returns the last known value, even if the viewer is no longer present on the web page.
+The value of the Data Element managed by the Dynamic Media Viewer is stored in the Platform Launch library code even after the viewer itself is disposed on the web page.
+This functionality means that if there is a Rule that is triggered by a non-Dynamic Media Viewer extension and references such Data Element, the Data Element returns the last known value.
+Even if the viewer is no longer present on the web page.

 In any case, values of Data Elements driven by Dynamic Media Viewers are not stored on the local storage or on the server; instead, they are kept only on the client-side Experience Platform Launch library.
 Values of such Data Element disappear when the web page reloads.